RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 Design Decisions
 ================

-Here, I document the design decisions that I made when writing this "mini-framework" for building CLAP plugins
+When using the raw CLAP API, a plugin implementor has to make bunch of decisions for how to handle various things.
+When making such decisions for a framework whose purpose is to make writing plugins easy, we must anticipate the consequences of such decisions for the plugins that we intend to write on top of the framework.
+Decisions on the framework level will make writing plugins easier but will also put limitations on the ways we can write our plugins.
+Making such decisions in an informed way that makes our lives as easy as possible without taking away too much of our flexibility consumes a considerable part of the development process.
+Here, I document the design decisions that I made for this "mini-framework" and explain their rationale.

 Parameter Identifiers